ecealptekin/Photometric-Approach-to-Surface-Reconstruction-of-Artist-Paintings/README.md

      - Adjusting image tones and correcting colors of the copied map with the image editor
      - Save the copied map as the Height Map

-4. Add a Spot Light
+4. Add a Spot Light, which has the script MovingSLight.cs

-5. Add 5 Buttons
+5. Add a Canvas, an Event System and 5 Buttons
      - Up
      - Down
      - Left
      - Right
      - Quit

 6. The C# scripts of the buttons are in the Assets folder.
 For each button add the corresponding script to the Inspector of that button.
-Change OnLick() as follows:
+Change OnClick() as follows:

 <img width="450" alt="Screenshot 2021-02-01 at 13 30 09" src="https://user-images.githubusercontent.com/48667985/106446780-b71b7e80-6491-11eb-964a-11e169cd045c.png">

+7. The Spot Light is controllable by the keyboard.
+The keyboard preferences have to be set in Project Settings->Input Manager.

+8. The Plane rotates according to the directions written on the buttons when the buttons are pressed.

+9. Create a HDRP/LitTesellation material and apply texture maps to the material

+10. Apply the material to the Plane

+11. Select
+     - Surface Options->Displacement Mode->Tesellation Displacement
+     - Tesellation Options->Tesellation Factor can be adjusted
+     - Surface Inputs->Base Map->Metallic can be adjusted
+     - Surface Inputs->Base Map->Smoothness Remapping can be adjusted
+     - Surface Inputs->Base Map->Ambient Occlusion Remapping can be adjusted
+     - Surface Inputs->Height Map->Parametrization->Amplitude can be adjusted

 ## References